DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/create-popular-reports/create-a-report-with-cross-band-content-and-populated-empty-space.md

 	![](../../../images/eurd-web-underlay-report-addgroupheader.png)

-1. Click the added band's smart tag and enable the **Print Across Bands** property.
-This makes the band content start in the background of the group's other bands.
+1. Select the added band and enable the **Print Across Bands** property.
+This makes the band content start on the background of the group's other bands.

 	![](../../../images/eurd-web-underlay-report-printundernextband.png)

 	> [!Tip]
 	> Choose a _Page Header_ band instead of the _Group Header_ to limit the cross-band content to a page, even if the _Group Footer_ is on the next page.

-1. As the new _GroupHeader_ band is above the header, it is not included in the grouping.
+1. As the new _Group Header_ band is above the header, it is not included in the grouping.
 Move the group fields from the previous _Group Header_ band to the new band.

 	![](../../../images/eurd-web-underlay-report-movegroupfields.png)

-1. Add a [Panel](../use-report-elements/use-basic-report-controls/panel.md) control to the _GroupHeader_.
+1. Add a [Panel](../use-report-elements/use-basic-report-controls/panel.md) control to the _Group Header_.
 Specify the panel's **Background Color** and drop fields onto the panel.

 	![](../../../images/eurd-web-underlay-report-add-recipient.png)

 1. Adjust the panel's width and height.
-The height should match the page height, as the _GroupFooter_ is printed at the bottom of the page.
+The height should match the page height, as the _Group Footer_ is printed at the bottom of the page.

 	![](../../../images/eurd-web-underlay-report-adjust-crossband-height.png)